Michelle Telfer: Medical career

-After the 1992 Olympic Games, Telfer commenced medical studies at the University of Western Australia and became a paediatrician.
-She is now an associate professor in Adolescent Medicine at the Royal Children's Hospital in Melbourne.
-Prior to running the Gender services, she had not met a trans child until being tasked to taking over care for trans children.
-Her 3rd patient Georgie Stone would go on to be an advocate for transgender rights.
+After the 1992 Olympic Games, Telfer studied medicine at the University of Western Australia and became a paediatrician.
+She is now an associate professor in adolescent medicine at the Royal Children's Hospital in Melbourne.

-In 2017, Telfer alongside others like Georgie Stone & Rebekah Robertson was instrumental in achieving legal reform for trans and gender diverse adolescents through the federal Family Court in the case known as Re Kelvin a ruling that removed the requirement for court approval of Stage 2 treatment of gender affirming hormones where the child, the family and medical staff all agreed.
-On the day of their victory, Michelle congratulate Georgie and will always remember Georgie that fought first for the freedom to access Gender Affirming care hormones for the child without the requirement from the court.
+Prior to running the gender services, she had not met a trans child until being tasked to taking over care for trans children.
+Her third patient, Georgie Stone, became an advocate for transgender rights.
+Telfer was lead author of the Australian Standards of Care and treatment guidelines for trans and gender diverse children and adolescents.

-She is also lead author of the Australian Standards of Care and treatment guidelines for trans and gender diverse children and adolescents.
+She was added to the Victorian Honour Roll of Women in 2022 for her medical career.

-She was added to Victorian Honour Roll of Women in 2022 by medical career.
+In 2025, it was revealed in a Federal Court judgment that Telfer was the anonymous "Professor L" whose evidence in a high-profile gender dysphoria case was excoriated by the judge for being biased, ideological, and lacking in scientific rigour.
+The court found her allegiance to the gender-affirming model compromised her objectivity and criticised her for dismissing alternative clinical perspectives.